kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 title: Introduction to Kaltura's Web Video Player
 weight: 401
 ---
+Kaltura's Web Video Player is an easy-to-use, powerful, flexible video platform, which is designed enable you to deliver videos on your website quickly and easily, allowing you to reach viewers, engage them, and maximize your revenue.
+Moreover, the Web Video Player technology is designed to ensure that the videos on your site will start quickly and stream smoothl.

-Kaltura's Web Video Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed.
+In addition, Kaltura's Web Video Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed.
 All of the Web Video Player features are supported on both HTML5 and Flash using the same configuration, which makes feature integration across platforms simple and easy.

 {% onebox http://cdnapi.kaltura.com/p/243342/sp/24334200/embedIframeJs/uiconf_id/20540612/partner_id/243342?iframeembed=true&playerId=kaltura_player&entry_id=1_sf5ovm7u&flashvars[streamerType]=auto %}